dzervas/whynot.fail/content/post/Rusty-Arduino-bindings-using-PlatformIO.md

 draft: true

 ---
 Oh Rust, how much I love you...
 Love at ~~first~~ third sight, like I had with my English teacher.
-She was ugly but I was 10 and she was a female that stood near me for an hour and talked to me in a calm voice.
+She was ugly but I was 10 and she was a female that stood near me for an hour and talked to me in a soothing voice.
 That's what Rust is, ugly but it's there for you with a calm voice.

 <!--more-->